-the original reduction below the statutory minimum.
+In the above cases, defendants received a reduction of approximately two to three times more than the original reduction below the statutory minimum.
 By applying Section 1B1.10(c) to disregard the statutory minimum in calculating defendant's eligibility for relief and re-sentencing defendants based on the amended guideline range, courts have effectively allowed an additional variance from the statutory minimum based on factors other than defendant's cooperation.
 As explained above, Section 3553(e) prohibits courts from granting additional variances using Section 3553(a) factors to further reduce defendants' sentences below the statutory minimum.

-By applying Section 1B1.10(c) to sentence defendant within or below the otherwise applicable range (reduced by two levels) and unrestricted by Section 3553(e), the Court essentially would be granting cooperators who were sentenced before Amendment 782 much lower sentences than cooperators who are sentenced under the current Guidelines.
+By applying Section 1B1.10(c) to sentence defendant within or below the otherwise applicable range (reduced by two levels) and unrestricted by Section 3553(e), the Court would be essentially granting cooperators who were sentenced before Amendment 782 much lower sentences than cooperators who are sentenced under the current Guidelines.
 The Eleventh Circuit has explained the purpose of retroactive guideline amendments as follows: